nyantropy/Gravitas/ARCHITECTURE.md

 `modules/tween/Tween.h` provides the reusable `gts::tween::Tween<T>` helper and standard easing modes.
-It is a small value-interpolation utility rather than an ECS system: engine or game systems own tweens in their own runtime state, tick them with the appropriate fixed or controller delta time, and apply the resulting value to their own descriptors/state.
-This keeps tweening reusable for UI, presentation, tools, or gameplay-owned systems without tying it to one renderer or component type.
+It is a small value-interpolation utility rather than an ECS system: engine or application systems own tweens in their own runtime state, tick them with the appropriate fixed or controller delta time, and apply the resulting value to their own descriptors/state.
+This keeps tweening reusable for UI, presentation, tools, or domain-owned systems without tying it to one renderer or component type.

 ### Visual Novel Module

 `modules/visualnovel/` is an engine-level VN presentation/runtime module.
 It is
-content-neutral: applications provide scripts, character IDs, image asset paths, story state, branching labels, and gameplay-specific commands.
+content-neutral: applications provide scripts, character IDs, image asset paths, story state, branching labels, and domain-specific commands.

 The module is split into: